 When SMMU_CMDQ_BASE.LOG2SIZE is increased within its valid range, the value of the bits of this register that were previously above the old wrap flag position are UNKNOWN and when it is decreased, the value of the bits from the wrap flag downward are the effective truncation of the value in the old field.

-This register resets to an UNKNOWN value.
 Arm recommends that software initializes the register to a valid value before SMMU_CR0.CMDQEN is transitioned from 0 to 1.